padawan/mt-plugin-memo/README.md

 * Melody 1.0

-## Documentation

-Install the plugin, then for each blog you want the memo displayed, go to the plugin preferences and:

-1. tick the "Display a memo on Edit Entry/Page screens" checkbox (unchecking it will prevent the memo to show up)
-1. enter a short title (defaults to “Memo” otherwise)
-1. enter the text of the memo (formatted as HTML).
-Hint: HTML <code>&lt;p&gt;…&lt;/p&gt;</code> paragraphs or  <code>&lt;ul&gt;&lt;li&gt;…&lt;/li&gt;&lt;/ul&gt;</code> lists work best

 ## Installation

 1. Download <a href="http://github.com/padawan/mt-plugin-memo">Memo</a>.
 1. Uncompress and move the Memo directory to the MT `plugins` directory.
 [More in-depth plugin installation instructions](http://tinyurl.com/easy-plugin-install).
 1. Customize your memo in the plugin preferences at the blog or site level.

+## Documentation

+For each blog where you want a memo displayed, go to the plugin preferences and:

+1. Tick the "Display a memo on Edit Entry/Page screens" checkbox (unchecking it will prevent the memo to show up).
+1. Enter a short title (defaults to “Memo” otherwise).
+1. Enter the text of the memo (formatted as HTML).
+Hint: HTML <code>&lt;p&gt;…&lt;/p&gt;</code> paragraphs or  <code>&lt;ul&gt;&lt;li&gt;…&lt;/li&gt;&lt;/ul&gt;</code> lists work best.

+To display a global message on top of all screens in the CMS:

+1. Go to the global plugins page and click on the Memo Settings tab.
+1. Tick the "Display a global message" checkbox (unchecking it will prevent the message to show up).
+1. (Optional) enter a CSS Class to tyle the message using MT's own mesages classes (i.e. info, alert, error).
+1. Enter the message (formatted as HTML) in "Message Body".
+Note: this code will be wrapped into a <div id="global-memo" class="msg msg-class">…</div> block, where _class_ will be replaced by whatever you put into the CSS Class field above.

 ## L10N